tiwillia/specware/assets/commands/specify.md

 1. Feature requirements, indiciating a new feature specification should be started
 2. Feedback on requirements or implementation plans, indicating that finalization step is likely in progress and review is occurring asynchronously.
 3. A short name, indicating the user wants to pick up where they left off in this workflow for the feature with the given short name.
+4. A JIRA issue key (following pattern PROJ-1234), indicating that JIRA issue details should be gathered first.

 If unsure, ask for clarification or request a feature name.

+#### JIRA Issue Detection and Gathering
+If $ARGUMENTS contains a JIRA issue key (pattern: uppercase letters, dash, numbers like PROJ-1234):
+1. Use `specware jira get-issue <issue-key>` to fetch the JIRA issue details
+2. Extract the issue summary, description, and relevant details
+3. Use the JIRA information as the basis for feature requirements in the workflow
+4. Continue with Phase 1: Requirements Building using the JIRA details as input

 ### Phase 1: Requirements Building
 Guide the user through generating a requirements specification.